plejon/Ciscopnp/README.md

 - the config is applied and the even managers starts
 - It downloads "bootstrap.tcl" and "golden.cfg"
 - the TCL script is executed
-- Finds mac address, chassi serial number
+- Find chassi serial number
 - upgrades ios if needed
-- downloads the desired config as "mac_address".cfg
+- downloads the desired config as "serial_number".cfg
 - device reboots with new config file.